dfk-paris/own-reality/README.md

 # README

-This repository contains the code for the data platform for the [OwnReality.
+This repository contains the data platform for the research project [OwnReality.
 Jedem seine Wirklichkeit.
-Der Begriff der Wirklichkeit in der Bildenden Kunst in Frankreich, BRD, DDR und Polen der 1960er bis Ende der 1980er Jahre](https://dfk-paris.org/de/research-project/ownreality-jedem-seine-wirklichkeit-21.html) (website in German) by Dr. Mathilde Arnoux at the German Centre for Art History Paris.
+Der Begriff der Wirklichkeit in der Bildenden Kunst in Frankreich, BRD, DDR und Polen der 1960er bis Ende der 1980er Jahre](https://dfk-paris.org/de/research-project/ownreality-jedem-seine-wirklichkeit-21.html) (website in German) by Dr. Mathilde Arnoux at the [German Centre for Art History Paris](https://dfk-paris.org).
 The project was funded by the European Research Council.

 During the course of the project, data was gathered and entered into a database.
-In general, this data platform allows the integration of that data into web based systems such as content management systems.
+In general, this platform allows the integration of that data into web based systems such as content management systems.
 To be independent of the target technology, the integration is implemented with a set of customized html tags with no assumptions on lower layers.
-An API-only web application retrieves the data from an elasticsearch instance and relays it the widgets.
+An API-only web application retrieves the data from an elasticsearch instance and relays to the widgets.

 For legal reasons, the image data cannot be made available publicly.
-Please contact Dr.
-Mathilde Arnoux (marnoux@dfk-paris.org) if you would like to have access to the additional media.
+Please contact Dr. Mathilde Arnoux (marnoux@dfk-paris.org) if you would like to have access to the additional media.

 This documentation aims to provide information on: